eslao/example-branches/README.md

 ex-branches blue
 ===========

+I like big books and I cannot lie. :book:

 This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.

 ## Usage